Various Roads, Maidstone in the Borough of Maidstone - Amendment 12: Waiting Restrictions

 • for facilitating the passage on the road or any other road of any class of traffic (including pedestrians).

-The effect of this proposed Order would be to place double yellow lines on the following length of roads in Maidstone:-
+The effect of this made Order will be to place double yellow lines on the following length of roads in Maidstone:-

 • Hockers Lane - on both sides from its junction with Ware Street for a distance of 15 metres in a north easterly direction